Ham steak is one of the easiest dinners in my repertoire. Ready in about 15 minutes, it's simple and delicious.

-This ham steak recipe fits the bill!
-It's as easy as can be because we're using fully cooked ham and merely heating it up in a skillet while adding some seasonings.
-And despite being such an easy recipe, it's delicious.
+This ham steak recipe is as easy as can be because we're using fully cooked ham and merely heating it up in a skillet while adding butter and seasonings.
+And despite being such an easy recipe, it's delicious!
+I season the ham with garlic powder, thyme, and cayenne pepper, then cook it in butter with a little maple syrup for that irresistible sweet-salty-spicy combination.

 Ingredients